asyncapi/website/pages/docs/concepts/asyncapi-document/reusable-parts.md

 ## External URL

-You can use the `$ref` keyword to reference an external URL.
-Ensure the external URL should provide the referenced component in a compatible format, such as YAML or JSON.
+You can reference an external URL using the `$ref` keyword.
+Ensure the external URL provides the referenced component in a compatible format, such as YAML or JSON.
 In the example below, you reference the component from an external URL.
 The `$ref` value specifies the full URL to the external resource and the component's location.

 ```yaml
 channels: